Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • hair is dull, brittle, falls out, grows slowly;

-• the skin is dry, the nails are thin, exfoliate.
+• the skin is dry, the nails are thin and flaky.

 You need to take blood tests:

 • Thyroid-stimulating hormone.
 If the function of the thyroid gland is reduced, then the content of this hormone in the blood is increased.
-Conversely, if the concentration of this hormone is below normal, then the thyroid gland is too active.
+And vice versa, if the concentration of this hormone is below normal, it means thyroid too active.

-• Free T3 and Free T4.
-If the indicators of these hormones are not normal, then the thyroid gland needs to be treated, even despite the good numbers of thyroid-stimulating hormone.
-There are often disguised thyroid problems in which thyroid-stimulating hormone levels are normal.
-Such cases can only be detected by tests for free T3 and free T4.
+• T3 free and T4 free.
+If the levels of these hormones are not normal, it means that the thyroid gland needs to be treated, even despite good numbers thyroid-stimulating hormone.
+Often there are hidden problems with the thyroid gland, in which the level of thyroid-stimulating hormone is normal.
+Such cases can only be detected using tests for free T3 and free T4.

-If the thyroid gland is too active, then hypertension occurs in 30% of patients, and if the body has a deficiency of its hormones, then the pressure is increased in 30-50% of such patients.
+If the thyroid gland is too active, then hypertension occurs in 30% of patients, and if there is a deficiency of its hormones in the body, then the pressure is increased in 30-50% of such patients.
 Let's take a closer look.

-Hyperthyroidism and thyrotoxicosis are one and the same disease, an increased production of thyroid hormones, which speed up the metabolism.
-Cardiac output, pulse rate and myocardial contractility increase.
-The volume of circulating blood increases, and the peripheral vascular resistance decreases.
-The upper blood pressure is rather increased, while the lower one can be lowered.
-This is called systolic hypertension, or high pulse pressure.
+Hyperthyroidism and thyrotoxicosis are the same disease, increased production of thyroid hormones, which accelerate metabolism.
+Cardiac output, pulse rate and myocardial contractility indicators increase.
+The volume of circulating blood increases, and peripheral vascular resistance decreases.
+The upper blood pressure is likely to be increased, while the lower blood pressure may be decreased.
+This is called systolic hypertension, or increased pulse pressure.

-Let your endocrinologist prescribe the therapy for hyperthyroidism.
-This is a broad topic that goes beyond the hypertension treatment site.
-As pills for pressure, beta-blockers are considered the most effective, both selective and non-selective.
-Some studies have shown that non-selective beta-blockers can reduce excess synthesis of thyroid hormones T3 and T4.
-It is also possible to prescribe nondihydropyridine calcium antagonists, which slow the heart rate.
-If left ventricular hypertrophy of the heart is expressed, then ACE inhibitors or angiotensin II receptor blockers are prescribed.
-Diuretic medications complement the effects of all of these medications.
-It is undesirable to use dihydropyridine calcium channel blockers and alpha-blockers.
+Let your endocrinologist prescribe therapy for hyperthyroidism.
+This is a broad topic that goes beyond the scope of the site about the treatment of hypertension.
+Beta blockers, both selective and non-selective, are considered the most effective as blood pressure pills.
+Some studies have shown that non-selective beta blockers may reduce excess production of the thyroid hormones T3 and T4.
+Non-dihydropyridine calcium antagonists, which slow the heart rate, may also be prescribed.
+If hypertrophy of the left ventricle of the heart is pronounced, then ACE inhibitors or angiotensin-II receptor blockers are prescribed.
+Diuretics complement the effects of all these drugs.
+It is undesirable to use dihydropyridine blockers calcium channels and alpha-blockers.

 Hypothyroidism is a decreased production of thyroid hormones or problems with their availability to body tissues.
-This condition is also called myxedema.
-In such patients, the cardiac output is reduced, the pulse is low, the volume of circulating blood is also reduced, but the peripheral vascular resistance is increased.
-Blood pressure rises in 30-50% of patients with hypothyroidism due to increased vascular resistance.
+This disease is also called myxedema.
+In such patients, cardiac output is reduced, pulse is reduced, circulating blood volume is also reduced, but peripheral vascular resistance is increased.
+Blood pressure increases in 30-50% of patients with hypothyroidism due to increased vascular resistance.

-Analyzes show that in those patients who developed hypertension against the background of hypothyroidism, the level of adrenaline and norepinephrine in the blood is increased.
-Elevated diastolic "lower" blood pressure is characteristic.
-The top pressure may not rise because the heart is sluggish.
-It is believed that the more the lower pressure is increased, the more severe the hypothyroidism, that is, the more acute the lack of thyroid hormones.
+Tests show that those patients who have developed hypertension due to hypothyroidism have elevated levels of adrenaline and norepinephrine in the blood.
+Characterized by increased diastolic “lower” blood pressure.
+Upper blood pressure may not increase because the heart is working sluggishly.
+It is believed that the more elevated the lower pressure, the more severe the hypothyroidism, i.e., the more acute the lack of thyroid hormones.

-Hypothyroidism is treated with pills prescribed by an endocrinologist.
-When the therapy begins to work, then the state of health improves and the pressure in most cases returns to normal.
-Have repeated thyroid hormone tests every 3 months to adjust the dosage of the tablets.
-In elderly patients, as well as with a long “experience” of hypertension, treatment is less effective.
-These categories of patients need to take blood pressure pills along with hypothyroidism medications.
-Usually, ACE inhibitors, dihydropyridine calcium antagonists, or alpha-blockers are prescribed.
-You can also add diuretic medications to enhance the effect.
+Treatment of hypothyroidism - pills prescribed by an endocrinologist.
+When the therapy begins to work, your health improves and your blood pressure returns to normal in most cases.
+Get repeated blood tests for thyroid hormones every 3 months to adjust your pill dosage.
+In elderly patients, as well as those with a long history of hypertension, treatment is less effective.
+These categories of patients need to take blood pressure pills along with medications for hypothyroidism.
+ACE inhibitors, dihydropyridine calcium antagonists or alpha-blockers are usually prescribed.
+You can also add diuretics to enhance the effect.

-We have looked at the main endocrine causes other than diabetes that cause high blood pressure.
-Typically, in such cases, traditional methods of treating hypertension do not help.
-It is possible to steadily bring the pressure back to normal only after the underlying disease has been brought under control.
-In recent years, doctors have made progress in meeting this challenge.
-The development of the laparoscopic approach in surgical operations is especially encouraging.
-As a result, the risk for patients decreased, and recovery after operations accelerated by about 2 times.
+We looked at the main endocrine causes, other than diabetes, that cause severe increases in blood pressure.
+It is typical that in such cases they do not help traditional methods treatment of hypertension.
+It is possible to stably bring blood pressure back to normal only after taking control of the underlying disease.
+In recent years, doctors have made progress in solving this problem.
+Particularly encouraging is the development of the laparoscopic approach to surgical operations.
+As a result, the risk for patients has decreased, and recovery after surgery has accelerated by approximately 2 times.

-If you have hypertension + type 1 or 2 diabetes, then read this article.
+If you have hypertension + type 1 or type 2 diabetes, then read this article.

-If a person has hypertension due to endocrine reasons, then usually the condition is so bad that no one pulls to see a doctor.
-The exception is problems with the thyroid gland - a deficiency or excess of its hormones.
-Tens of millions of Russian-speaking people suffer from thyroid diseases, but are lazy or stubbornly unwilling to receive treatment.
-They are doing themselves a disservice: they shorten their own lives, suffer from severe symptoms, and risk getting a sudden heart attack or stroke.
-If you have symptoms of hyper- or hypothyroidism, take blood tests and see an endocrinologist.
+If a person has hypertension due to endocrine causes, then usually the condition is so bad that no one hesitates to see a doctor.
+An exception is problems with the thyroid gland - deficiency or excess of its hormones.
+Tens of millions of Russian-speaking people suffer from thyroid diseases, but are lazy or stubbornly do not want to be treated.
+They do themselves a disservice: they shorten their own lives, suffer because severe symptoms, are at risk of having a sudden heart attack or stroke.
+If you have symptoms of hyper- or hypothyroidism, get blood tests and go to an endocrinologist.
 Don't be afraid to take thyroid hormone replacement pills, they provide significant benefits.

-The rarest endocrine causes of hypertension remained outside the scope of the article:
+The rarest endocrine causes of hypertension are beyond the scope of the article:

 • hereditary diseases;